 ART 224: Sound DesignAn introduction to film sound studies paired with hands-on exploration of cinematic audio recording and editing techniques, with emphasis on sound/image relationships and the use of sound to create meaning.
 Students will engage in close readings of critical and theoretical texts, view and discuss film screenings, and produce a series of short audio and video exercises, culminating in a final video project showcasing the creative use of film sound.

-ART 225: Special Topics in PrintmakingThis course provides an introduction to specific peripheral processes of printmaking like papermaking, book arts, letterpress printing, and digital printmaking processes and applications.
+ART 225: Special Topics in PrintmakingThis course provides an introduction to specific peripheral processes of printmaking like papermaking, letterpress printing, and digital printmaking processes and applications.
 The focus is on research and studio practice in regards to printmaking as an art form with special emphasis on craft and conceptual development.
 Traditional and contemporary practices in each medium are explored in detail.
 When scheduled on Tuesday-Thursday, class will dismiss early for University Convocations.

 ART 230: PhotographyAn introduction to traditional black-and-white darkroom photography within a fine art context.
 Medium-format and 35mm SLR camera operations are covered along with darkroom instruction on processing film and making gelatin silver prints.
 Historic and contemporary ideas about photography as a medium are examined through projects, readings, lectures, demonstrations, discussions, critiques, and visiting artist presentations.
 When scheduled on Tuesday-Thursday, class will dismiss early for University Convocations.